TechEdDan2/bc24_SQLAlchemy_Blogly/README.md

-# Blogly: A Flask User Blogging Application
+# Blogly: A Flask User Blogging Application V3

-Blogly is a simple Flask application that allows users to create, view, edit, and delete user accounts
+Blogly is a simple Flask application that allows users to create, view, edit, and delete user accounts, posts, and tags

 ## Table of Contents
 - [Overview](#overview)